sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### React

-Write unit tests for component APIs & features to make it easier to make future changes.
+Write unit tests for component APIs & features to make it easier to make future changes and build trust with consumers.
+Currently we have a [80% coverage rule](./jest.config.js).
+Make sure to test what is important!
 _TODO: Screenshot testing with Playwright._

 #### Build